 - Changing Table or Changing Pad

-- Extra clothes of baby (in case of a blowout)
+- Extra clothes for baby (in case of a blowout)

 1. A Flat Surface:

-Always change your baby’s diaper on a flat surface for that you can use the changing table.
+Always change your baby’s diaper on a flat surface so that you can use the changing table.
 Never leave your baby unattended even for a second regardless of the age of the baby while changing the diaper.
-To ease diaper changing keep everything on arm’s reach.
+To ease diaper changing keep everything within arm’s reach.

 3. Remove the old Diaper:

 Unfastened the dirty diaper.
-Hold the baby’s leg up from one hand, open the diaper from the other hands.
+Hold the baby’s leg up with one hand, and open the diaper with the other hand.
 If it’s just peeing then take out the diaper and roll it up to avoid any mess.